ByteMirror/Compendium-of-Secret-Knowledge/readme.md

 > 👋🏻 Disclaimer
 >
 > I really love Mac OS but some things about it are quite annoying.
-For that reason I wanted to create a list of changes I make to Mac OS to make it more productive and fun to use.
+For that reason I wanted to create a list of apps and changes I make to Mac OS to make it more productive and fun to use.
 I thought sharing this list might help other Developers struggling with the same issues.

 ## Useful Settings